Disablak/Quick-Script-Change/README.md

 # Quick Script Change
 Godot 4 plugin that allow you to change your script immediately!
-If you left empty blank it shows you last opened scripts.
+If you left empty blank it'll show you last opened scripts.

 ## How to use:
 ***Double shift*** -> show popup.